-The AthHalf has partnered with Fleet Feet Athens once again to host the FREE AthHalf training program.
-The training plan includes a free weekly group run that begins at 7:00 AM on Saturday mornings, starting on August 14, 2021 and running consecutively thru Saturday, October 16, 2021.
-Please note that group runs may begin earlier than 7:00 AM as you get into heavier mileage later in training.
+The AthHalf partners with Fleet Feet Athens to host the FREE AthHalf Training Program.
+The training program includes a free weekly group run on Saturday mornings, starting in August and running consecutively through the week before race weekend.
 AthHalf participants interested in joining the free training program will meet at Fleet Feet Athens at 1694 S. Lumpkin St., Athens, GA

 Before You Start, A Note About Base Mileage